HUMAN RIGHTS & SOCIAL JUSTICE MISSION

 In 2004, India took a significant step forward for human rights by

+charged have been convicted.
 Moreover, like antiterrorism laws in other countries, including the

 United States, aspects of India’s antiterrorism laws have raised significant